EVENTS

 • Mentorship and supervision throughout the composition period, by faculty members of the Music Department and Mr. Caleb Woo (director of HKU Chamber Singers).

-• The opportunity to have the composition workshopped twice (in sketch and work-in-progress form) throughout the academic year.
+• The opportunity to have the composition workshopped (in sketch and work-in-progress form) throughout the academic year.

 • Premiere of the work at the Music Department’s Loke Yew Hall Performance Showcase event in April.